SalahMSaleh/dropper-generator/README.md

 # malware-generator

-Simple project to generate 32bit or 64bit droppers
+Simple project to generate 32bit or 64bit undetectable droppers from shellcodes

+Thanks to [@slaeryan](https://twitter.com/slaeryan) for the great help and advices.

 # Installation